Peter Forsberg: Style of play

-Peter Forsberg was a superstar forward, with "outstanding" playmaking skills and "great vision" who "possesses an excellent combination of skill and physical play".
+Peter Forsberg was a "superstar" forward, with "outstanding" playmaking skills and "great vision" who "possesse[d] an excellent combination of skill and physical play".
 In the prime of his career, he was considered by many as the best two-way player in the world.
 Capable of combining physical play and hitting with skill, he was also acclaimed for being responsible offensively and defensively.
 Said to have a "Wayne Gretzky-like" passing touch, he has been complimented by journalists and players for making the players around him better.
 Because of his physicality on the ice, he has been credited with helping to change the perception that Swedish hockey players were not tough.

 Injury proneness

 Forsberg's style of play led him to deal with several severe injuries.
 It has been said in the press that he was injury-prone because he did not soften his game as he got older.
 In his 14 seasons as an NHL player, Forsberg missed an entire regular season and played in less than 90% of regular-season games in eight other seasons.